Eyevinn/channel-engine/docs/README.md

 ## Support

-If you intend to use the Eyevinn Channel Engine commercially in your platform we can offer you a support license.
+If you intend to use the Eyevinn Channel Engine commercially in a production environment we strongly recommend you to sign a support and license agreement.
 Contact sales@eyevinn.se for more information.

 ## Contributing